moritzwilksch/TweetClassifier/README.md

 ## Technicals
 The underlying model is a shallow neural net with a vocabulary size of 6471.
 There is only one densly connected layer with 10 neurons.
-The input is a bag-of-word matrix createt from only the training data.
+The input is a bag-of-word matrix created from only the training data.

 ## Performance